 When your loved one is struggling with Alzheimer’s or another form of dementia, we can help.
 Our thoughtfully designed memory care neighborhood can help your loved one attain a better quality of life, and ease the burden of care for you and your family.

 Here at The Glen, your loved one will be nurtured with Landmarks for Living®.
-This unique program is dedicated to increasing self-esteem in a purposeful environment.
+This innovative, unique program is dedicated to increasing self-esteem in a purposeful environment.
 It emphasizes familiar schedules, promotes choice and celebrates accomplishments.
 Your loved one gets the individualized support needed to spend each day in a positive and fulfilling manner.

 Memory care at The Glen is open for direct admittance and includes: